-Trails that were too wet, too wild or too darn hard to do during winter.
+Trails that are too wet, too wild or too darn hard to do when it's wet

-Here’s our top five routes to challenge you this Bank Holiday before winter makes them unaccessible or inadvisable once again.
+Here’s our top five routes to challenge you this Bank Holiday weekend before wet weather returns and makes them inaccessible or inadvisable once again.

-After a seemingly endless winter, the first shoots of summer are starting to appear.
+After a seemingly endless winter, the first shoots of summer are now here.
 Work your way through them and we’ve also got our 20 all-time best mountain bike trails for your delectation.

 70km (44 miles)